avimaybee/focusflow/README.md

 7.  **Data Persistence:** If a tool was used, the `chatFlow` saves the generated content to the user's Supabase database (e.g., in a `quizzes` table).
 The notepad content is saved to a dedicated `notepad` table, with a debounced server action ensuring changes are saved automatically.
 8.  **Response to Client:** The flow returns a response object containing the AI's text and any structured data (like the quiz object).
 9.  **Frontend Rendering:** The `ChatPage` receives the response.
 If structured data is present, it renders the corresponding interactive component (`QuizViewer`, `FlashcardViewer`); otherwise, it displays the formatted text response.

----

-## 4. Key Development Challenge & Resolution

-A significant challenge was ensuring that large file contexts, especially from multi-page PDFs, were reliably processed and understood by the AI model.
-Simply passing a large Data URI was not enough; it required a robust, end-to-end data handling strategy.

-### The Problem:
-- **Client-Side Processing:** Reading large files into memory as Data URIs on the client can be slow and memory-intensive, potentially crashing the browser tab.
-- **API Payload Limits:** Sending large Data URIs in a JSON payload to the API route risks exceeding server payload size limits.
-- **AI Context Window:** The AI model needs to receive the file content in a format it can interpret within its context window, alongside the user's prompt and other instructions.

-### The Solution:
-A multi-stage solution was implemented to create a robust file processing pipeline:
-1.  **Client-Side Validation & Conversion:** The `useFileUpload` hook was refined to include strict checks on file size (e.g., under 10MB) and type (PDF, image, text) before attempting to read the file.
-It efficiently converts the validated file into a `data:mime/type;base64,...` Data URI.
-2.  **Streamlined API Handling:** The Next.js API route at `/api/chat` was configured to handle large request bodies.
-It receives the entire JSON payload, including the Data URI.
-3.  **Genkit Media Handling:** The `chatFlow` was architected to correctly pass the Data URI to the Gemini model.
-The `chat.send()` method in Genkit natively supports a `media` object, so the Data URI is passed as `{ media: { url: context } }`.
-This tells Genkit to handle the base64 decoding and present the file content to the model in an optimal format.

-This solution ensures that users can seamlessly upload documents, have them processed efficiently, and receive AI-generated insights based on the full context of their materials, which is the cornerstone of the FocusFlow AI experience.